Bearsampp/module-powershell/.gradle-docs/INDEX.md

-# Bearsampp Module ConsoleZ - Documentation Index
+# Bearsampp module Shell - Documentation Index

-Welcome to the Bearsampp Module ConsoleZ Gradle build documentation.
+Welcome to the Bearsampp module Shell Gradle build documentation.

 ---

 ## Documentation Structure

-This directory contains comprehensive documentation for building and maintaining the ConsoleZ module using Gradle.
+This directory contains comprehensive documentation for building and maintaining the Shell (PowerShell) module using Gradle.

 ### Available Documents